ansible/pinakes/INSTALL.md

 # INSTALL
-How to install ansible catalog in a production-like environment.
+How to install Pinkaes in a production-like environment.
 This guide assumes a basic knowledge about networking and systems administration.

 ## Components
 - Backend: django application for the REST api